PTA’S REFLECTIONS ART PROGRAM BRINGS ART TO LIFE ACROSS THE NATION

 Q. What are the rules for each category?

 A. Details about each category are noted below.
-HCS student rules with submission details are in this form.
-HCS Rules to Enter
+Hampstead School District Student rules with submission details are in this form.
+Rules to Enter

 Dance Choreography: Solo and ensemble works of all dance styles are accepted.
 Entrant must be the choreographer and may also be the performer, or one of the performers.
 If background music is used, cite it on the entry form.
 Video file must not exceed 5 min. and 1 GB in size.
-Accepted formats: AVI, FLV, WMV, MOV, MP4.
+Accepted file formats: MP4, MOV, AVI.
 Submit CD/DVD/USB Drive in 9X12 inch envelope with Student Entry Form in page protector taped to envelope.

-Film Production: Accepted short film styles include: Animation, narrative, documentary, experimental or media presentation.
+Film Production: Accepted short film styles include: Animation, narrative, documentary, experimental or multimedia presentation.
 Use of PowerPoint is prohibited.
-Entrant must be the screenwriter, cinematographer, editor and producer.
+All screenwriting, directing and editing must be done by the student producer.
 If background music is used, cite it on the entry form.
 Video file must not exceed 5 min. and 1 GB in size.
-Accepted formats: AVI, FLV, WMV, MOV, MP4.
+Accepted formats: AVI, MOV, MP4.
 Submit CD/DVD or USB Drive in 9X12 inch envelope with Student Entry Form in page protector taped to envelope.
 Film Rules

 Literature: Accepted forms of fiction and nonfiction include: Prose, poetry, reflective essay, screen play and play script, narrative, and short story.
 Entrants may write in their primary language as long as an interpretive English translation is also attached.
 Use of copyrighted material is prohibited.
 Writing must not exceed 2,000 words and may be handwritten or typed.
 Accepted formats: Single-sided print on 8 ½x11” paper and pdf file in a 9X12 envelope or page protector.
 Literature Rules

-Photography: Photo must be a single print/digital image.
-Collages and collections of photos are not accepted.
-Entrant must be the photographer and may use a variety of digital editing techniques including but not limited to, multiple exposure, negative sandwich and photogram.
+Photography: A single photo, panoramic, photomontage (one print of multiple original photos), a multiple exposure, negative sandwich or photogram.
+Original black-and-white and color images.
+Entrant must be the photographer and may use a variety of digital editing techniques.
 Use of copyrighted material is prohibited.
 Print image dimensions must be no smaller than 3x5 inches and no larger than 8x10 inches.
 Accepted print formats: Mounted on mat or poster board no larger than 11x14 inches.
 Framed prints are not accepted.
 Digital image dimensions must be at least 640x960 (pixels) and 300 dpi (resolution).
-Accepted file formats: JPEG, JPG, GIF, PNG.
+Accepted file formats: JPEG, JPG, PNG.
 Photography Rules

 Q. What happens if my child wins at the local level in Hampstead?

 A: They will have their entry presented at the NH State Competition for scoring in March.
-The date is March 10, 2021.
+The date is TBA.

 Q. What happens if my child's entry places at the state competition?
 Do they win anything?